typelevel/typelevel.github.com/_posts/2013-10-12-spires-ops-macros.md

 (or different symbols).
 What then?

 For now, you are out of luck.
-In Spire 0.7.0, we plan to make it possible to construct your own `Ops` object with your own mapping.
-This will make it easier for other libraries that make heavy use of implicit symbolic operators (e.g. Scalaz) to use these macros as well.
+In Spire 0.7.0, we plan to make it possible to use your own mapping.
+This should make it easier for other libraries that make heavy use of implicit symbolic operators (e.g. Scalaz) to use these macros as well.

 Other considerations
 --------------------

-One thing you might wonder is how this feature interacts with specialization.
-Macros happen at compile-time before the specialization phase.
+You might wonder how the Ops macros interact with specialization.
+Fortunately, macros are expanded before the specialization phase.
 This means you don't need to worry about it!
-If your type class is specialized, and if you invoke the implicit from a specialized (or non-generic) context, the result will also be specialized.
+If your type class is specialized, and you invoke the implicit from a specialized (or non-generic) context, the result will be a specialized call.

-(Of course, using Scala's specialization is tricky, and deserving of its own blog post.
+(Of course, using Scala's specialization is tricky, and deserves its own blog post.
 The good news is that type classes are some of the easiest structures to specialize correctly in Scala.)

 Evaluating the macros at compile-time also means that if there are problems with the macro, you'll find out about those at compile-time as well.
-While we expect that many projects will benefit from the Ops macros, they were designed specifically for Spire so its possible that your project will discover problems, or need new features.
+While we expect that many projects will benefit from the Ops macros, they were designed specifically for Spire so it's possible that your project will discover problems, or need new features.

-If you do end up using these macros, please let us know how they work.
+If you do end up using these macros, let us know how they work for you.
 If you have problems, please open an issue, and if you have bug fixes (or new features) feel free to open a pull request!

 Conclusion
 ----------

-We are used to thinking about abstractions as coming with a cost.
-This means we often end up doing mental accounting: Is it worth making this generic?
+We are used to thinking about abstractions having a cost.
+So we often end up doing mental accounting: "Is it worth making this generic?
 Can I afford this syntactic sugar?
-What will the runtime impact of this code be?
-These concerns condition us to expect that code can either be beautiful or fast, but not both.
+What will the runtime impact of this code be?"
+These condition us to expect that code can either be beautiful or fast, but not both.

-By removing the cost of implicit object instantiation, Spire's Ops macros help raise the abstraction ceiling, without compromising performance.
-Our goal is to close the gap between direct and generic performance in Scala, and to encourage the widest possible use of generic types and type classes in Scala.
+By removing the cost of implicit object instantiation, Spire's Ops macros raise the abstraction ceiling.
+They allow us to make free use of type classes without compromising performance.
+Our goal is to close the gap between direct and generic performance, and to encourage the widest possible use of generic types and type classes in Scala.